IMMM-SFA/urban_clm5/README.md

 March 15, 2019, 9:02 AM

-1, do something with green roof��s structure in initVerticalMod.F90 and get rid of hasBedrock for greenroof
+1, do something with green roofs structure in initVerticalMod.F90 and get rid of hasBedrock for greenroof

 2, UrbanParamsType.
 F90: add new namelist inputs: green roof albedo and green roof soil depth